Outdoor Business Activity

 Businesses may not build a platform or place furniture in the public right-of-way without an approved Building Permit, Encroachment Permit and License Agreement.

-The permitting process is similar to other permit processes in the City of Redwood City.
-When you submit your plans and pay the application fee, a review will be completed by the City’s Planning Division, Building Division, Fire Department and Engineering Department.
-If there is something that does not align with the Guidelines or other regulations, you will receive a letter indicating what needs to be remedied.
+- The City’s Planning Division, Building Division, Fire Department and Engineering Department will review the plans.
+If there is something that does not align with the Guidelines or other regulations, you will receive a letter indicating what you need to fix on the plans.

-When your plans have been approved and your Encroachment Permit Application has been approved, you will receive your Encroachment Permit and sign a License Agreement with the City of Redwood City that allows you to maintain your furnishings on the right-of-way.
+When everything is approved – your plans, your insurance and your forms, you will receive your Encroachment Permit and sign a License Agreement with the City of Redwood City that allows you to maintain your chairs, tables, fences, plants, etc. on the right-of-way.
 A sample License Agreement is included in Quick Links – Reference and Submittal Documents.

 Again, businesses may not build a platform or place furniture in the public right-of-way without an approved Building Permit, Encroachment Permit and License Agreement.